f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.

 As mentioned in the introduction, the webUI uses tokens and the timeout is based on 5 token refreshes failing, so the value is essentiallyu 5 times the configured tken lifetime.
-Use the command **
+Use the command **system aaa restconf-token config lifetime <value-in-minutes>**.

 .. code-block:: bash